HenriMarchal/spring_cloud_demo/scd_01_withoutspringcloud/README.md

 <br>
 And I've chosen the microservices design pattern because it is quite interesting to play with it in a cloud environment, and to see how far we can stress it.

+For more pleasure, I also implemented the database per service pattern.

 <br>
-This Spring Boot application has quite been inspired by this OpenClassRooms tutorial: https://openclassrooms.com/fr/courses/4668056-construisez-des-microservices
+This Spring Boot application has quite been inspired by this free OpenClassRooms tutorial: https://openclassrooms.com/fr/courses/4668056-construisez-des-microservices

 I encourage you to read it in order to get details about this scd_01_withoutspring app.

+I have also used this paid Udemy course: https://www.udemy.com/course/microservices-software-architecture-patterns-and-techniques/learn/lecture/10513302#overview